amandersonyou/ClimateSleepThesis/Data/README.md

     - Asthma prevalence percentages per state
     - Standard Error
 - CSV with asthma prevalence from 2001 - 2017
-  - percentages for total, adults, and
+  - percentages for total, adults, and children
 - CSV with [CDC](https://www.cdc.gov/asthma/most_recent_data_states.htm) asthma prevelance percentages by state and mortality for adults 2018

+*Note: need to confirm source as CDC for 2017, confirmed for 2018*